-Most of the marketing calendar templates are in Excel sheets or Google Sheets formats.
+Most marketing calendar templates are in Excel sheets or Google Sheets formats.
 They are easy to customize and you can make your own calendar based on them.

 Here are my 5 favorite free marketing calendar templates in 2021:

-Hubspot marketing calendar templates are 3 types of editorial calendars.
+Hubspot offers 3 types of editorial calendars.
 To get them, you need to fill out your name, email, phone number, website URL, company name, and # of employees.